-The cycle track as it’s commonly known is used by walkers and cyclists alike and last year all the rough bits (eg most of it) were resurfaced with something made largely from old car tyres.
+The cycle track between Nailsworth and Stroud is well used by walkers, joggers and cyclists alike and last year all the rough bits (eg most of it) were resurfaced with an experimental surface made largely from old car tyres.

-For those not in the know, the track uses the route of the old Midland Railway (it was mostly GWR in these parts) that terminated in the car park at Egypt mill.
+For those not in the know, the track uses the route of the old Midland Railway (it was mostly the GWR in these parts) that terminated in the car park at Egypt mill.

 So, now the new surface has had a year to bed in what’s it like to cycle on?